-If you are going for extreme hair length, from this point on you will literally have to treat your hair at all times like antique lace.
+If you are going for extreme hair length, from this point on you will literally have to treat your locks like antique lace at all times.
 The finer your individual strands of hair, the more delicate they are and the more careful with it you will have to be.
 Once your hair is at your waist the ends can be more than six years old (and that's assuming your hair is straight, you'll have to add time for waves and a lot of time for a head of curls to reach your waist), and your hair will go through a lot of trauma over the course of those years no matter how careful you are with it.
-Because damage to your hair is cumulative and will only get worse as time passes, and as I noted above you cannot repair it, it is especially important that your hair be in the best possible condition from the very start of your long hair journey.
+Because damage is cumulative and will only get worse as time passes, and as I noted above you cannot repair it, it is especially important that your hair be in the best possible condition from the very start of your long hair journey.

 Remember, long damaged hair is never as pretty as shorter healthy hair, and because healthy hair needs to be trimmed less often and doesn't break as easily, the result is much faster growth overall.
 I learned this step the hard way and wasted ten years trying to grow damaged hair I refused to cut... hair that started literally growing like a weed when I finally gave in, did the dirty deed and stopped doing all the horrible nasties that initially resulted in the damage.
 Duh.
 Learn from my pain, there's no reason both of us have to suffer.

-If your hair is not very damaged too far up the length of the hair shaft, you may start with a very healthy trim and then continue to trim monthly to maintain your hair length until all the damage is gone; however, keep in mind that if the amount of damage does not continue to decrease and the overall condition of your hair improve using this method, you didn't remove enough of the damaged hair to begin with and another healthy trim is in order.
-You'll save precious time by removing as much damaged hair as possible from the very beginning and immediately implementing the steps that follow to your now beautifully healthy tresses!
+If your hair is not very damaged too far up the length of the hair shaft, you may start with a very healthy trim and then continue to trim monthly to maintain your length until all the damage is gone; however, keep in mind that if the amount of damage does not continue to decrease and the overall condition of your hair improve using this method, you didn't remove enough of the damage to begin with and another healthy trim is in order.
+You'll save precious time by removing as much damage as possible from the very beginning and immediately implementing the steps that follow to your now beautifully healthy tresses!

 In the end, it is up to you to make sure that anyone whose advice you consider, be it a stylist, friend or family member, has only the best interest of YOUR acknowledged hair growth goals in mind.
 Otherwise smile politely and ignore every word they say.
 You absolutely are not too old, too thin, too short, too gray, too anything to have long hair.

-Low-peroxide hair color is much less damaging to hair than permanent color, but using these products again and again will eventually detrimentally affect the health of your hair, it is unavoidable.
-If you do choose to go this route, you will have to be even more diligent about taking care of your hair.
-Be sure to use a good daily shampoo and conditioner formulated specifically for color treated hair, which will make your color last longer, which equates to less exposure to damaging chemicals in the end.
-Using a line of shampoo and conditioner that adds a bit of color will make it last even longer.
-And be sure to deep condition your hair often, again using a product forumated especially for color treated hair.
-With making your color last as long as possible as the primary goal so as to limit how often you have to use hair color, you may also want to consider using a leave-in color protectant.
-In the end, it's much safer, and less work and expense, to learn to love the color you have, or at least to use a hair coloring product that doesn't contain any peroxide at all.
-Now, having spoken to hundreds of customers over the years who were addicted to color, I know how difficult it is to convince you kidz not to use it.
+Some of the better low-peroxide hair coloring products (like Clairol Natural Instincts) are much less damaging than permanent color, but using these products again and again will eventually detrimentally affect the health of your hair, it is unavoidable.
+If you do choose to go this route, you will have to be even more diligent about taking care to prevent additional damage.
+You may want to try one of the new cuticle sealers on the market, which deactivate and remove residual chemicals after damaging hair treatments, and reduce the swelling of the hair shaft so the cuticle returns to a smoother, flat state.
+Definitely be sure to use a good daily shampoo and conditioner formulated specifically for color treated hair (the shampoo and conditioner in the Matrix Biolage Colorcaretherapie line are considered some of the best), which will make your color last longer, which equates to less exposure to damaging chemicals in the end.
+Using a line of shampoo and conditioner that adds a bit of color back to your hair when you shampoo or condition will make it last even longer (both the Tressa WaterColors and Davines Alchemic lines of color maintenance products are extremely popular and best of all, both come in a huge variety of personalized shades).
+And be sure to deep condition at least monthly (and preferably weekly), again using a product forumated especially for color treated hair such as the enduringly loved Fekkai Technician Color Care.
+With making your color last as long as possible as the primary goal so as to limit how often you have to use color, you may also want to consider using a leave-in color protectant (HSI Professional Argan Oil Leave In Conditioner comes extremely highly recommended).
+In the end, it's much safer, and less work and expense, to learn to love the color you have, or at least to use a coloring product that doesn't contain any peroxide at all.
+Now, having spoken to hundreds of clients over the years who were addicted to color, I know how difficult it is to convince you kids not to use it.
 That being the case, the least I can do is tell you how to use it while keeping damage at a minimum and long, gorgeous hair in your future.
 In this instance, 16oz. of prevention is definitely worth a ton of cure.

-Lastly and by far most importantly, never use a perm or chemical straightener on your hair for any reason.
-These extremely harsh hair products actually break down the structure of your hair and then attempt to rebuild it in a state it was never meant to be.
-No other chemicals intended to be applied to hair are more damaging than anything that messes with the molecular structure of your hair.
+Lastly and by far most importantly, never use a perm or chemical straightener for any reason.
+These extremely harsh products actually break down the structure of your hair and then attempt to rebuild it in a state it was never meant to be.
+No other chemicals intended to be applied to hair are more damaging than anything that messes with its molecular structure.
 If you want long healthy hair, you just cannot use these type of nasty chemicals on it.
 Ever.
-Think of doing so as commiting hairicide.
+Think of doing so as commiting "hairicide."

-7. Never wear a hairstyle that puts undue stress on the roots of your hair, such as extremely tight coils.
-If you style your hair in a braid or ponytail, make sure it isn't pulled too tightly.
+7. Never wear a hairstyle that puts undue stress on your roots, such as extremely tight coils.
+If you wear a braid or ponytail, make sure it isn't pulled too tightly.
 Pulling hair tightly repeatedly commonly results in bald patches (a lesson even modern day Geisha still learn the hard way!)
-If you go after the long hair "quick fix" and use hair extensions, be forewarned that your own hair will likely be significantly more damaged when they are removed than it was to begin with.
-If you choose to style your hair in locs or dreads, please consider it to be a permanent change.
+If you go after the long hair "quick fix" and use extensions, be forewarned that your own hair will likely be significantly more damaged when they are removed than it was to begin with.
+If you choose to wear locs or dreads, please consider it to be a permanent change.
 While the dreads themselves will remain healthy (in fact, many find this a great way to grow otherwise "ungrowable" hair), they unfortunately almost always have to be cut off to be removed and the hair involved usually cannot be "undreaded."
 If you do wear locs, twists or braids, it's a smart idea to use a braid conditioning spray to keep them in top condition.

-There are a full range of boar bristle brushes available, though I would stay away from any that combine boar bristle with nylon bristles as they defeat the purpose of using a hair-safe brush (if you want the crème de la crème of brushes, Mason Pearson is the top of the line in a class all by itself, or if you are looking for a really good and hard-to-find paddle brush, Spornette makes a fabulous 100% boar bristle paddle that is very affordable).
+There are a full range of boar bristle brushes available, though I would stay away from any that combine boar bristle with nylon bristles as they defeat the purpose of using a hair-safe brush (if you want the crème de la crème of brushes that will last a lifetime, and are lucky enough to be able to afford it, Mason Pearson is the top of the line in a class all by itself, or if you are looking for a really good and hard-to-find paddle brush, Spornette makes a fabulous 100% boar bristle paddle that is very affordable, especially for boar bristle!)
 If your hair is so thick that a boar bristle brush won't penetrate, a high-quality, smooth wood pin brush will be kind to your dense tresses (much kinder than the aforementioned boar bristle combined with nylon).
 Using a wide-toothed comb is far less damaging but it is important to choose a comb that is molded or has smooth seams (use a bit of sand paper to smooth rough seams if necessary).
 Comb your hair often throughout the day to detangle it.
 Work in small sections, always starting close to the ends, combing down in long, smooth strokes until all tangles are removed, and then starting the next set of strokes higher on the same section of hair.
 Knots are very hard on your hair and it's best to avoid them at all costs.
-Tiny knots that absolutely cannot be removed by any other means should be cut from your hair, not torn.
+Tiny knots that absolutely cannot be removed by any other means should be snipped out, not torn.
 See our Ultimate Guide to Removing Knots to learn the best way to deal with this common problem.
-Also, avoid back combing or "teasing" your hair with a fine-tooth comb.
+Also, avoid back combing or "teasing" with a fine-tooth comb.
 This lifts and tears the cuticle, destroying even the healthiest of hair in a very short period of time.